 In South America, Peruvian sweet potato remnants dating as far back as 8000 BC have been found.
-This makes the Sweet Potato one of the oldest vegetables known to mankind.
+This makes the Sweet Potato one of the oldest vegetables known to humanity.

 The Sweet Potato was introduced to Europe by Christopher Columbus after his first voyage to the Americas in 1492.

 The crop was introduced into China in the late 16th century and spread through Asia, Africa, and Latin America during the 17th and 18th centuries.

 According to the Food and Agricultural Organisation (FAO), the major Sweet Potato grower in the world is China, with a production of 105 million tonnes followed by Uganda.
 About half of the Chinese crop is used for livestock feed.

 - With a V-slicer or mandoline, cut the potato into very thin slices.

 - Spray 2 baking sheets with cooking spray.

 - Arrange the potato slices on the baking sheets in a single layer.

 - Coat the slices lightly with cooking spray.